Speciality: Chemical Pathology (with Metabolic Medicine)

 1 a.
 What specialty learning opportunities does this program provide e.g. sub-specialty exposure, especially those which are not available elsewhere?

 Chemical Pathology is a national training programme.
 As such, all trainees have exposure to all components of the programme regardless of which centre they are based in.
-For trainees in some centres, this will involve rotation to other centres (e.g. Glasgow) for experience in some components, e.g. the diagnosis and management of children and adults with inherited metabolic disorders.
+For trainees in some centres, this will involve rotation to other centres (e.g. Glasgow for experience in inherited metabolic disorders or Aberdeen for experience in obesity).
 The aim is to ensure comprehensive exposure across laboratory aspects.
 Opportunities for attachments at other sites are possible to supplement and aid development of expertise.
-Trainees will undertake clinics covering identical areas to those done by those with MRCP(UK) doing metabolic medicine.
 All four centres have close links with their respective medical school encouraging research and offering teaching opportunities.

 b.
 How do trainees access these opportunities?